char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 ### License

 To apply the license to your software project, create a `LICENSE` file in the source tree's top level.
-Now copy the full Apache 2.0 License text from [https://www.apache.org/licenses/LICENSE-2.0.txt](https://www.apache.org/licenses/LICENSE-2.0.txt) into a `LICENSE` file.
+Now copy the full Apache 2.0 License text from <a href="https://www.apache.org/licenses/LICENSE-2.0.txt" target="_blank" rel="noopener noreferrer">https://www.apache.org/licenses/LICENSE-2.0.txt</a> into a `LICENSE` file.
 Notice that the `LICENSE` file doesn't have any extension, but you can optionally name the file `LICENSE.txt` as well.

 **Do not modify** the license text.
 If you used a 3-Clause BSD License in the past,